-The officers of the Company covered by the policy include the current Directors; T Johnson, G Boulton, R Nicholson, R Smith, B Grubb and L Winser.
+The officers of the Company covered by the policy include the current Directors; T Johnson, G Boulton, R Nicholson, R Smith, B Grubb, G Stevenson and former Director, L Winser.

-Other officers covered by the contract are Executive Officers and the Secretaries of the Company and Directors and the Secretaries of controlled entities (who are not also Directors of the Company), General Managers and other Executive Officers of controlled entities.
+Other Officers covered by the contract are Executive Officers and the Secretaries of the Company and Directors and the Secretaries of controlled entities (who are not also Directors of the Company), General Managers and other Executive Officers of controlled entities.